Skip to content

 Monthly savings to hit a holiday target from today's balance over N months.

-Calculate monthly savings needed to reach a holiday fund target in a given number of months.
-Enter holiday target cost and see the result instantly.
+Calculate the monthly savings needed to reach a holiday fund target in a given number of months at a chosen interest rate.

 What this tool does